piscinajs/piscina/README.md

 * ✔ Tracking statistics for run and wait times
 * ✔ Cancelation Support
 * ✔ Supports enforcing memory resource limits
+* ✔ Supports CommonJS and ESM

+Written in TypeScript.

 For Node.js 12.x and higher.